Finding cheap flights to anywhere is easy and won’t take you hours to search for. Here’s how to find the best deals:

 1)Sign-up for a Flight Price Alert

-Once you enter your departure and arrival airport and the dates of travel, you simply click the blue Get Price Alerts bottom to monitor the fares.
-You can even check cheap flight fares on the go with the handy app!
+Once you enter your departure airport and arrival airport and the travel dates, you simply click the blue Get Price Alerts bottom to search flights and monitor the fares.
+You can even check direct flights and cheap flight tickets on the go with the handy app!
+I just love this flight hack.

 2) Book Airfare 8 Weeks in Advance for Domestic Travel and 24 Weeks in Advance for International Travel or Last Minute

-You don’t want the stress of hoping for a last-minute deal that may never come, so if it’s essential to travel, stick on the safe side and book in advance.
+You don’t want the stress of hoping for a last-minute deal that may never come, so if it’s essential to travel, stick on the safe side and book in advance for airline deals or the cheapest flight deals.

 3) Travel at Off-Peak Hours and on the Cheapest Days